 Correspondence, 1878 January-March

 From US Naval Academy.
-Descriptions of Academy life, including studies, dances, lab classes (February 5), writing exercises and football (February 25 and March 10), as well as a mutiny aboard a British bark (March 10), and the burial of victims from the iron sloop-rigged steamer U.S.S.
+Descriptions of Academy life, including studies, dances, the selection of Phelp's drawing for a bound volume of descriptive geometry drawings published by the Department of Mathematics (January 28), lab classes (February 5), writing exercises and football (February 25 and March 10), as well as a mutiny aboard a British bark (March 10), and a practice fire drill and the burial of victims from the iron sloop-rigged steamer U.S.S.
 Huron (March 31).

 Correspondence, 1878 April-December